AkashParashar1/AkashParashar1/README.md

 - Data Analyst enthusiast with a passion for using data to solve problems.

-- Ask me about Power BI, SQL, Microsoft Excel, Statistics, and Python.
+- Ask me about Power BI, SQL, Python and Microsoft Excel.

 - Completed two internships in the data analytics domain.